Sachimugu/Machine-learning/README.md

 The Decision tree model accuracy score is  0.8 and 10-fold cross validation average accuracy: 0.8.So, the model does a very good job in predicting whether or not a passenger will survive or not.

-refrence : [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
+Refrence : [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, In press, http://dx.doi.org/10.1016/j.dss.2014.03.001